bird-house/babybird/docs/source/installation.rst

 Run Babybird as Docker container
 --------------------------------

-You can also run Babybird as a Docker container, see the :ref:`Tutorial <tutorial>`.
+You can also run Babybird as a Docker container.

 Use Ansible to deploy Babybird on your System
 ---------------------------------------------